QMCPACK/qmcpack/nexus/README.md

     <python3 -m | uv> pip install --user cif2cell
     <python3 -m | uv> pip install --user seekpath

-Please see the Nexus user guide (PDF) for more information about installing dependencies and how they are used by Nexus.
+Please see the [Nexus User Guide](https://nexus-workflows.readthedocs.io/en/latest/index.html) for more information about installing dependencies and how they are used by Nexus.

 ### c.
 Legacy Installation Instructions